 While passing assets down to your family without the necessity of Probate is important, it is also very important to authorize certain individuals to make decisions for you should you become incapacitated before you die.
 Over the many years that we have practiced Estate Planning and Elder Law, we have witnessed many who were incapacitated to the point where the couldn’t make their own decisions for some period of time before dying.
 It is critical to have a plan in place to appoint certain individuals who will make financial and healthcare decisions for you during these this time that you cannot make decisions for yourself.

-If you are looking to “get your estate planning ducks in a row”, contact our office to set a time for a no-cost strategy session to determine what planning options you may have to pass assets to your Loved Ones without Probate and to designate the ones you want to make decisions for you when you can no longer make decisions for yourself.
+If you are looking to “get your estate planning ducks in a row”, contact our office to set a time for a strategy session to determine what planning options you may have to pass assets to your Loved Ones without Probate and to designate the ones you want to make decisions for you when you can no longer make decisions for yourself.